Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 - nptdms
 - pyqtgraph
-- trackpy

-To install the packages open the Anaconda Prompt and type: pip install "package"

 The typical the install time, including all packages, does not exceed 30 minutes.

 ## Instructions for Use

+To start the TrackerLab run the script: TrackerLab.py
+With all required packages installed properly you should see a GUI with most of the controls disabled.
-To start the TrackerLab run the script: TrackerLab.py To open a data file click the 'Open' button and located the 'Set1_001_video.tdms' in the [Data](./Data) directory.
+To open a video file click the ´Open´ button and located the 'Set1_001_video.tdms' from the sample dataset ...

 ![Screenshot](https://github.com/MolecularNanophotonics/TTT/blob/master/Images/Screenshot.PNG)

-This is a custom TDMS file used to store data with our custom LabVIEW image aquisistion containing the image data and some metadata
-Beside these TDMS file the software also supports stacked TIFF files for general use.
+This is a custom TDMS file recored with LabVIEW containing the image data and some metadata Beside these TDMS file the software also supports stacked TIFF files for general use.
 In the pre-processing box a media filter and a circular mask can be applied to the image.
 In the tracking tab the parameters for the connected-componente labeling can be adjusted.
 To run the tracking .
 The tracking data will be stored in a CSV or HDF5 depending on the selected setting under 'Settings'.

+## Notebooks